bodwood/Mr.-Roger-s-Neighborhood/README.md

 const userNum = 12;
 getUserNum(userNum);
 Expected Output: "0 Beep!
 Boop!
 3 4 5 6 7 8 9 Beep!
 Beep!
 Boop!";

+Test: "This should return Won't you be my neighbor! if a 3 is present with a number greater than 10"
+Code:
+const userNum = 13;
+getUserNum(userNum);
+Expected Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!.
+Won't you be my neighbor?";

+Test: "This should return Beep! for numbers that contain 1 and are lower than ten
+Code:
+const userNum = 11;
+getUserNum(userNum);
+Expected Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!"